fastrgv/RufasSwap/README.md

 -------------------------------------------------------
 MacOSX => ocmpss.sh:

-build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries such as SDL2, SFML installed.
+build script for generating a portable executable that will run on most OS-X platforms whether or not they have non-standard libraries such as GLFW, SFML installed.
 I used this to build the executable that I deliver, named rufaswap_osx.

 ------------------------------------------------------
 GNU/Linux => lcmpd.sh: